ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.melcloud/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+### 1.3.7 (2024-02-09)
+* (Black-Thunder) Login procedure was refactored to reduce number of calls to the MELCloud servers
+* (Black-Thunder) Minimum polling interval was raised to 5 minutes
+* (Black-Thunder) Default polling interval was raised to 10 minutes

 ### 1.3.6 (2023-11-03)
 * (Black-Thunder) Minimum Node.js Version was raised to 16
 * (Black-Thunder) Dependencies were updated